sitano/sitano.github.io/_posts/2015-10-06-abt-consul-outage.md

   right into json),

-* If you have unsynced _raft_ peers set and _serf_ and there are some nodes in _raft_ missing in _seft_ the only option to remove them will be to manually cut them from the `raft/peers.json`. `force-leave` works only for nodes present in _serf_ peers list first (at least for the state of version 0.5.2).
+* If you have unsynced _raft_ peers set and _serf_ and there are some nodes in _raft_ missing in _serf_ the only option to remove them will be to manually cut them from the `raft/peers.json`. `force-leave` works only for nodes present in _serf_ peers list first (at least for the state of version 0.5.2).